Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Minimal stochastic model

 All the probabilities in the $\bm{P}$ matrix must be less than~$1$.
-This impose some constraints over the valid range of the model parameters.
-In particular one realizes that if ${R>1}$ then ${P>(1/2)}$.
-Therefore, in order to describe a model that exhibit stickiness (small~$P$) we have to assume ${R<1}$, and then the same constraints imply that ${ P > [R/(R+1)] }$.
+This imposes some constraints over the valid range of the model parameters.
+In particular one realizes that if ${R_s>1}$ then ${P_s>(1/2)}$.
+Therefore, in order to describe a model that exhibits stickiness (small~$P_s$) we have to assume ${R_s<1}$, and then the same constraints imply that ${ P_s > [R_s/(R_s+1)] }$.